I want to volunteer at Toronto Wildlife Centre

 Can I shadow a veterinarian for a day?

 Yes.
-Volunteers have the opportunity to shadow our veterinary staff for a 4-hour shift.
-To be eligible to sign up for a veterinarian shadow day, volunteers must have completed 1 year of volunteering.
-If you have completed a year of volunteering and would like to set up a date, please contact the Volunteer Program by email or 416-631-0662 x3211.
-Please note that vet shadow days cannot take place during your scheduled volunteer shifts.
+Volunteers have the opportunity to shadow our veterinary staff or rescue team for an 8 hour day.
+To be eligible to sign up for a veterinarian or rescue shadow day, volunteers must have completed 200 hours of volunteering.
+If you have completed this and would like to set up a date, please contact the volunteer coordination team.
+Please note that shadow days cannot take place during your scheduled volunteer shifts.
+Unfortunately, Veterinary or Rescue team shadowing is not available to members of the general public.

 Can I change volunteer positions?

-If you have completed your minimum time commitment in one volunteer position and would like to try something new, please contact the Volunteer Program by email or 416-631-0662 x3211.
+If you have completed your minimum time commitment in one volunteer position and would like to try something new, please contact the Volunteer Coordination Team by email or 416-631-0662 x3211.

 How do I change my scheduled hours?

-If you need to change your weekly scheduled time please contact the Volunteer Program by email or 416-631-0662 x3211.
+If you need to change your weekly scheduled time please contact the Volunteer Coordination Team by email or 416-631-0662 x3211.

 How do I cancel a shift?